 There’s no way to know how the other person will react, but preparing beforehand can help you manage what to expect.
 More than anything, don’t allow yourself to be bullied or manipulated.

-When you’re the one breaking things off, it’s tempting to lessen the blow to your partner by overpromising.
+When breaking things off, it’s tempting to lessen the blow to your partner by overpromising.
 You might want to reassure them that you still want to be friends or that you still want to see them occasionally.

 But remember that both of you will need space and distance to heal.
 In the case that you eventually decide you want to keep your friendship, make sure to set appropriate boundaries.

 No matter how much you prepare, ending a relationship is never easy.
-Here are a few tips for how to take care of yourself after a difficult breakup with someone you love.
+The following tips can help you care for yourself after a difficult breakup with someone you love.

 Allow yourself to grieve

 And if you had big plans for your future or shared a living space, the grief can feel twofold.
-It’s important that you give yourself permission to express your feelings of sadness, anger, or disappointment.
+Try giving yourself permission to express your feelings of sadness, anger, or disappointment.

 Confide in someone you trust